Exawind/openturbine/_sources/dev_guide.md

 # Developer's Guide

-Developer's of OpenTurbine should understand the workflows described here.
+Developers of OpenTurbine should understand the workflows described here.
 Adherence to these processes ensures high quality code with minimal maintenance.

 ## Version control